SiobhanBaines/My-Favourite-Recipes/README.md

 The profile page has two sections
     **profile detail**
      The website user can upload an image for their profile id, change their password or delete their account.
-     If they choose to delete their account, they will be asked if they want to delete all their recipes.
-If the website user decides to leave their recipes the owner will be changed to "Admin".
-At the time of deleting the account any categories owned by the user will be change to be owned by "Admin".
+     If they choose to delete their account all the recipes they have added to the site will also be deleted.
      **recipe and category**
      The website user can create new categories and add recipes.
 They are only allowed to make changes to their own categories and recipes.
 If a website user clicks on the recipe name they will be taken to the recipe detail page where they will be able to choose to edit or delete the recipe.
 ![image](static/documentation_files/images/profile_large.PNG)